AlibabaCloudDocs/cdn/intl.en-US/Product Introduction/Benefits.md

-# Benefits {#concept_g5j_zt2_zdb .concept}
+# Benefits

-You can be abreast of Alibaba Cloud CDN's benefits in this document.
+This topic describes the benefits of Alibaba Cloud CDN.

-## Stable and fast {#section_xwq_p52_zdb .section}
+## Stability and high speed

--   Advanced distributed system architecture: 2500+ globally.
+-   Advanced distributed system architecture: more than 2,300 nodes in Mainland China, and more than 500 nodes outside Mainland China, including China \(Hong Kong\), China \(Macau\), and China \(Taiwan\).
+Alibaba Cloud CDN nodes are deployed across six continents.
+Alibaba Cloud CDN provides the largest number of nodes in Mainland China.
--   Adequate bandwidth and storage resources: a single node provides a bandwidth of more than 40 Gbps and a storage capacity of 40 TB to 1.5 PB.
+-   Sufficient bandwidth and storage resources: a bandwidth of more than 40 Gbit/s per node and a total bandwidth of 130 Tbit/s.
--   Stable and efficient performance indicators: greater than 95% hit rate and video fluency rate, and millisecond-level response time.
+-   Stable performance and high efficiency: a cache hit ratio of more than 95%, a video smooth streaming rate of more than 95%, and millisecond-level response time.
--   Mature monitoring and service systems: 24/7 network-wide monitoring, smart monitoring and scheduling based on service quality.
+-   Comprehensive monitoring and service systems: 24/7 network-wide monitoring, and intelligent monitoring and scheduling based on service quality.

-## Cost-effective {#section_q3h_v52_zdb .section}
+## Cost-effectiveness

--   With scalable resources, you are charged only for resources you use, and can achieve cross-carrier, cross-region network-wide coverage.
--   Two billing methods are provided, PayByTraffic, and PayByBandwidth, to satisfy different business needs.
+-   You can elastically scale resources and pay for the resources based on the actual usage.
+You can achieve network-wide coverage across service providers and regions.
+-   Alibaba Cloud CDN provides pay-by-traffic and pay-by-bandwidth billing methods.
+Both billing methods are used on a pay-as-you-go basis.
+You can select a billing method based on your business needs.
--   The service automatically responds to site traffic spikes and makes adjustments without user intervention, reducing pressure on the origin site.
+-   Alibaba Cloud CDN automatically responds to site traffic spikes and makes adjustments, which effectively reduces workloads on origins.

-## Easy to use {#section_flv_w52_zdb .section}
+## Ease of use

--   You can add, delete, modify, and query domain names on your own by using a wide range of simple custom configuration options.
-CDN supports customizing anti-leech measures, cache policies, HTTP request headers, and other functions.
--   The open API interfaces provide functions such as service activation, content refreshing, monitoring data retrieval, and distribution log downloads.

-For more information on Alibaba Cloud CDN's functions, refer to [Alibaba Cloud CDN Function List](https://www.alibabacloud.com/help/doc-detail/27125.htm).
+-   Alibaba Cloud CDN provides an easy-to-use console.
+In this console, you can use a wide range of custom configuration items to add, delete, modify, and query domain names.
+Alibaba Cloud CDN also allows you to customize hotlink protection rules, cache policies, and HTTP response headers.
+-   Alibaba Cloud CDN provides a wide array of API operations.
+You can call these API operations to use Alibaba Cloud CDN features including service activation, content refresh, monitoring, and log download and distribution.

+## High efficiency and intelligence

+The Alibaba Cloud CDN console can automatically and quickly respond to standardized configuration requests that you submit, which improves user experience.
+Compared with other CDN services, Alibaba Cloud CDN does not require manual intervention in this process, which minimizes the response time.